nuuuwan/news_lk3_data/README.md

 The Foreign Office said the island was not suitable for migrants to live on.

 Other than the migrant camp, the island is used as a UK-US military base.
 Thousands of troops are stationed there, usually on a one-year deployment, along with a smaller number of military contractors.
 For all allegations of sexual assault and harassment, the alleged perpetrators were other asylum seekers.

-Civilian visitors are not allowed - and the island has officially had no resident population since the early 1970s when the UK relocated all the people living there so it could develop the base.

 ...